September 5, 2024

 To successfully get past the gatekeeper, you first need to understand them.
 Practice empathy by putting yourself in their shoes.
 Imagine being responsible for qualifying whether or not a sales pitch is worth someone else’s time, getting countless calls every single day that interrupt your other tasks, or dealing with a harsh decision-maker as a boss.

-Think about what’s important to that person in regards to their job and the position that what you’re about to do will put them in.
+Think about what’s important to that person regarding their job and the position that what you’re about to do will put them in.

-The second emotion will be nervousness, and while that one is a bit harder to control, there are still some things you can do to combat it.
-Going back to the last tip, expect the unexpected and make sure you practice speaking to a gatekeeper.
+The second emotion is nervousness, and while that one is a bit harder to control, there are still some things you can do to combat it.
+Going back to the last tip, expect the unexpected, and make sure you practice speaking to a gatekeeper.

 The conversation won’t be identical to the one you imagined having with your prospect, but they’ll include similar goals, like showing the person on the other end that you are worth their time and energy.

 While the gatekeeper might not be the person for whom your outreach was intended, they still play an extremely important role in their organization.
-They are the one who has to ultimately decide which sales pitches the decision-maker will hear, meaning they basically have control over the solutions the business ends up purchasing.
+They ultimately decide which sales pitch the decision-maker will hear, meaning they basically have control over the solutions the business ends up purchasing.

 Don’t for one second think that you are above them.
 Simply thinking that makes the opposite true.
 Make it clear that you want to work with them, not around them.

-It’s one thing to say to the gatekeeper that you “want to respect their time,” but another to follow through on that during the rest of the conversation.
-When they say their name remember it and use it.
+It’s one thing to tell the gatekeeper that you “want to respect their time,” but another to follow through on that during the rest of the conversation.
+When they say their name, remember and use it.
 If you say the conversation will only take five minutes, stick to that timeline.

-Building rapport with the gatekeeper is crucial to doing so with your prospect.
+Building rapport with the gatekeeper is crucial to gaining the trust of your prospect.
 Act accordingly.
-Who knows, they might even end up advocating for you.
+Who knows, they might even advocate for you.

 Showing the gatekeeper respect and letting them know you see them as important is a good place to start.
 On top of that, you’ll also need to be confident when speaking with them.
 Remember, it’s their job to let only the most value-oriented sales pitches through to the decision-maker.

-It’s easier said than done, but speak with the utmost confidence.
+It’s easier said than done but speak with the utmost confidence.
 Let your tone and word choice show how sure you are that your solution is the best thing for the prospect’s business.
-If you aren’t feeling that authentic confidence, there’s nothing wrong with faking it.
+If you don’t feel that authentic confidence, there’s nothing wrong with faking it.
 Stand up when you take the call, straighten up your posture, and take deep breaths.

-This is a simple and straightforward tip, but an important one nonetheless.
-Use the prospect’s first name when speaking with the gatekeeper.
+This is a simple and straightforward tip, but an important one nonetheless: When speaking with the gatekeeper, use the prospect’s first name.

 This small but powerful detail will show them you’ve at least done enough research to know the prospect’s name.
 Or they might think you know them already and put you through right away.